NadaAdem/MechaCar_Statistical_Analysis/README.md

 ### Metrics

-To quantify how "MechaCar" may perform against the competition, a statistical study of metrics that maximize consumer utility can be performed.
+There is  quantify how "MechaCar" may perform against the competition, a statistical study of metrics that maximize consumer utility can be performed.
 In Economics, utility represents how much usefulness or enjoyment a consumer can obtain from consumption of a good or service.
 In this project, the metrics that might affect the utility of a vehicle are:

 - Purchase Price
 - Fuel Efficiency (Highway and City)